What are the application deadlines?

 How are applications evaluated?

-During the two-stage admission process, we will review your application documents, and invite shortlisted candidates for an interview (in person or by Skype).
+During the two-stage admission process, we will review your application documents, and invite shortlisted candidates for an interview (by Zoom).
 Your application should demonstrate intellectual curiosity, an imaginative grasp of the urban question, a strong academic record, and a clear idea how your education and experience have prepared you for the program.
 It will display that you can have a good command of English language, think independently and work collaboratively, and pursue studies across urban theory and design.

 When will application decisions be communicated?

 The application has two rounds.
-Shortlisted candidates will be notified by the 15th March, 2020.
-Interviews will be organized on the 16th of March 2020.
-The results will be communicated by the 31st March, 2020.
+Shortlisted candidates will be notified in March, 2023.
+Interviews will be organized in March (date TBC), 2023.
+The results will be communicated by March 26, 2023.

 What kind of degree will I receive when I complete the program?